Kerdon is a freelance writer who has worked in both the corporate training industry and the academic medical training industry.

 Be wary of the technical team member who assumes that just because they uploaded it, it must be fully there and intact!

 Once all has been signed off and the project is closed, plan to hold a review meeting.
-This meeting will allow you the opportunity to solicit good feedback (presuming you have done a good job!), give your client feedback on the part they played.
+This meeting will give you the opportunity to solicit good feedback (presuming you have done a good job!), to note where improvements can be made in future projects, and to give your client feedback on the part they played.

 Hold an internal meeting with your team before any post-project review meeting with your client.